themanyone/freespeech-vr/README.md

 The language corpus that ships with this download, "freespeech.ref.txt" is likely to be very limited.
 Our excuse is that the small size saves memory while providing room to learn spoken grammar.
 Don't be surprised if it does not work very well at first.
 Use the keyboard to manually edit the text in the box until it says what was intended to say.
 Then hit the "Learn" button.
 It will try to do better at understanding next time!
 One may also train personalized grammar by pasting in gobs of text from previously authored websites and documents.

 It seems that the PocketSphinx folks were trying to add support for capitalized words.
-If there is a word like "new" in the dictionary which could also be capitalized, as in "New Mexico" it is enough to make a capitalized copy like so:
+If there is a word in the dictionary which could also be capitalized as part of a proper name, as in "New" from "New
+Mexico" it is enough to insert a duplicate, capitalized entry into the dictionary after the original like so:

 ```
     new  N UW
     New  N UW
 ```

-Now train the new grammar, by using the capatalized form in a few sentences and pressing the Learn button.
+After this, it is possible to retrain the system by using the capatalized form in a few sentences and pressing the Learn button.
 PocketSphinx will henceforth decide the capitalization depending on the context in which it appears.
 We tested it and it works!
 It capitalizes words like "New Mexico" and "The United States of America" but does not capitalize "altered states" nor "new pants".
 This is a wild idea, but maybe we could make a dictionary containing _both_ capitalized and un-capitalized words.
 That would save us the effort of going through and capitalizing all the proper names.
 The only question is would the resulting dictionary be too big?
 The solution is probably to propose a patch to make make PocketSphinx ignore case in the dictionary, using the capatalization as it is found in the corpus, not the dictionary.

 Don't worry if PocketSphinx learns bad grammar.
 It's not strictly necessary, but our corpus file, "lm/freespeech.ref.txt" may be manually corrected if it develops poor speech habits.
 Changes will apply next time anybody presses the "Learn" button.